thomas4246/WeatherApp/README.md

 # Weather App

-This is a weather app built on React.js useing OpenWeather API.
+This is a weather app built on React.js using OpenWeather API.